-- 1. Home Delivered Meals are not available when the client resides in a provider-owned or controlled setting. - 2.
-Delivery must not constitute a full nutritional regimen; and includes no more than two meals per day or 14 meals per week. - Items or services through which the client's need for Home Delivered Meal services can otherwise be met, including any item or service available under the State Plan, applicable HCBS waiver, or other resources are excluded. - 4.
-Meals not identified in the Nutritional Meal Plan or any item outside of the meals not identified in the meal plan, such as additional food items or cooking appliances are excluded. - 5.
-Meal plans and meals provided are reimbursable when they benefit of the client, only.
-Services provided to someone other than the client are not reimbursable.
+- 1. Home Delivered Meals are not available when the member resides in a provider-owned or controlled setting. - 2.
+Delivery must not constitute a full nutritional regimen; and includes no more than two meals per day or 14 meals per week. - 3.
+If items or services through which the member's need for Home Delivered Meal services can otherwise be met, including any item or service available under the State Plan, applicable HCBS waiver, or other resources are excluded. - Meals not identified in the Nutritional Meal Plan or any item outside of the meals not identified in the meal plan, such as additional food items or cooking appliances are excluded.

+5. Meal plans and meals provided are reimbursable when they benefit of the member, only.
+Services provided to someone other than the member are not reimbursable.